Julie Crawford Reg. (Accred) MBACP Dip. Couns

 I hope you and yours are keeping safe and following all guidelines set out by our government.

-In light of recent government advice, that we should stay at home and where possible work from home, Beauty For Ashes has for a period of time (to be reviewed) moved all therapy to online platforms.
-Therapy can continue via telephone or using the online platform Zoom.
+Therapy can continue via telephone or using the online platform Zoom for those who would prefer to not yet meet face to face.
 The prospect of this can be daunting, but we have found that often clients adjust well and effective therapy can take place with a good therapeutic bond being established despite not being in the same room.
 Please do not hesitate to contact me if you have any questions about this.

 Most importantly stay safe, stay healthy and do what you feel is right for you and your family!
 Continue to do whatever you can to stay connected to those around you